 Requirements to rent an apartment in NYC are strict.
 40x the rent is standard.
 That means if you are looking at an apartment that is $2000 a month, your household income needs to be $80,000 a year to qualify ($2000 x 40 = $80,000).
 A 700 credit score is also typical.
 For example, if you’re a new grad moving to New York and you haven’t started working yet, getting approved is going to be tough without a guarantor.
 It doesn’t matter if you have a strong offer letter outlining your upcoming salary.
-If you’re moving to New York to look for jobs, you’ll also have a hard time.
+Moving to NYC to look for a job will be difficult.
 If you don’t meet the income or credit requirements, you’ll need an American guarantor (preferably in the tri-state area) who makes 80x the rent and has a credit score of at least 800.
 If you don’t know anyone who can guarantee a lease, you can look into third-party guarantor providers.

 3. You may have to pay a broker fee.

 Broker fees cause a lot of confusion for renters.
 In New York, renters are responsible for paying the broker when they sign a lease.
 In many states, landlords pay this fee (but not in New York).
-However, there are no fee apartments in NYC - this is when the landlord has agreed to pay the fee to the broker or they are renting it themselves so there is no fee.
+However, there are no fee apartments in NYC – this is when the landlord has agreed to pay the fee to the broker, or they are renting it themselves, so there is no fee.
 In any case, a 15% fee is normal.
-If the rent is $2000 a month, the fee to the broker would be $3600 which is equivalent to 15% of the annual rent ($2000x 12 months x 15% fee = $3600).
+If the rent is $2000 a month, the fee to the broker would be $3600, which is equivalent to 15% of the annual rent ($2000x 12 months x 15% fee = $3600).
 Some brokers may charge just 1 month’s rent as the fee.
-When you sign a lease, expect to pay first month’s rent, security deposit equal to one month’s rent, and a broker fee.
+When you sign a lease, expect to pay the first month’s rent, a security deposit equal to one month’s rent, and a broker fee.
 Broker fees are negotiable, so don’t be afraid to try and get the fee lower.
-If you want to avoid a broker fee, search for no fee listings on openigloo.
+If you want to avoid a broker fee, search for no-fee listings on openigloo.

 4. Research the building and landlord before you move in.